Wood species

 Douglas fir - tree that rivals redwood and wood with unbeatable strength-to-weight ratio

-Douglas fir is said to rival redwood in height and has the best strength-to-weight ratio of all wood species used for flooring.
-It is often called red fir or red pine, but it is neither fir nor pine.
-Although it is an exotic species, native to North America, it has been in Europe for almost 200 years and in Romania for over 100 years.
-It has a different colour from fir and pine, the smell is a bit lemony, but in specialist shops, the one from our forests is rarely sold as a different species, being another resinous alongside molid, brad or pin.
-As properties and appearance it seems to be more than that, that's why it will be presented at length below.
+Douglas firs are said to rival redwoods in height and have the best strength-to-weight ratio of all wood species used for flooring.
+It is commonly called red fir or red pine, but it is neither fir nor pine.
+Although it is an exotic species native to North America, it was brought to Europe almost 200 years ago and to Romania over 100 years ago.
+Its color is different from that of fir and pine, and its smell is slightly lemony, but in specialized shops, the species from our forests is rarely sold as a different species, being another resinous alongside molid, brad or pin.
+In terms of properties and appearance it seems to be more than that, which is why it will be presented in more detail below.

 Douglas fir

-Although native to America, it is now found throughout Europe
+Although native to America, it is now found all over Europe

 Douglas (Pseudotzuga mensiensii) is a resinous tree native to western North America.
 Although it is also known as Douglas fir, Douglas spruce, Oregon pine or Columbian pine, is not of the genera Abies (fir), Picea (spruce) or Pinus (pine).
-Name Pseudotzuga (douglas' kind) means false hemlock, often confused with this species.
-In our country it is also called duglas greento distinguish it from Pseudotzuga mensiensii Glauca, also called blue or misty Douglas-fir.
+Name Pseudotzuga (like douglas) means false hemlock, often confused with this species.
+We also call it duglas greento distinguish it from Pseudotzuga mensiensii Glauca, also called the blue or blue or blue-brown duglas.

-Both the common name and the scientific name are tributes to those who discovered, studied and promoted it.
+Both the common and scientific names are tributes to those who discovered, studied and promoted it.
 The scientific name comes from the Scottish naturalist Archibald Menzies who discovered and described it in 1791.
 Douglas is named after the Scottish botanist David Douglas who first brought it to Europe in 1827.
-Unlike in other countries, we spell the words as they sound, so the tree is recorded in the DEX as Douglas fir.
+Unlike other countries, in our country words are spelled as you hear them, so the tree is recorded in the DEX as Douglas.

-In Europe, the dugong first arrived in the UK.
-From there it spread quite quickly to Italy, France, Germany, Belgium, the Netherlands and Denmark.
-Today it can be found from the mountains of Portugal to the Carpathians and from Poland to Sicily.
+In Europe, Douglas fir first arrived in the UK.
+From here it spread fairly quickly to Italy, France, Germany, Belgium, the Netherlands and Denmark.
+Today it is found from the mountains of Portugal to the Carpathians and from Poland to Sicily.
 In France, thanks to forestry policies, it has even become the second species used for reforestation.
-Here we find it in the forests around Brasov, in Marghita, but especially in western Transylvania and Banat due to the mild winters it enjoys.
+In our country, it is found in the forests around Brasov, in Marghita, but especially in western Transylvania and Banat because of the milder winters it enjoys.

 Douglas fir

-A tree that can reach over 80 m high, up to 5 m in diameter and over 1000 years old
+A tree that can reach over 80 m in height, up to 5 m in diameter and over 1000 years old

-In North America, specimens growing on the western coasts can reach over 80 m in height and 4-5 m in diameter, as the humid, mountainous oceanic climate favours the growth and development of the species.
-In Europe, douglas rarely exceed 60 m in height and 2.5 m in diameter.
-The stem grows straight, cylindrical, with smooth, greyish, light-coloured bark at first, which thickens, darkens and cracks strongly in length as it matures.
+In North America, specimens growing on the west coasts can reach more than 80 m in height and 4-5 m in diameter, the humid, mountainous oceanic climate favoring growth and development.
+In Europe, Douglas-fir rarely exceeds 60m in height and 2.5m in diameter.
+The stalk grows straight, cylindrical, with a smooth, greyish-brown bark that is light in colour at first, thickens, darkens and cracks sharply in length as it matures.

-The crown is conical, with branches pointing upwards.
-The needles are persistent, glossy green on the front and with a whitish stripe on the back.
-They are 2-3 cm long and 1-1.5 mm wide, soft, pointed and arranged around the branch.
-When squeezed between the fingers, they give off a very pleasant, distinctive smell, a combination of resin and lemon.
-The cones hang on the branches, are conical, 5-10 cm long and have rounded scales.
+The crown is conical with branches pointing upwards.
+The needles are persistent, glossy green in front with a whitish stripe down the back.
+They are 2-3 cm long and 1-1.5 mm wide, soft, pointed and arranged all around the branch.
+When squeezed between the fingers, they give off a very pleasant odor, a combination of resin and lemon.
+The cones hang on the branches, are conical, 5-10 cm long with rounded scales.
 The seeds are 7 mm long, winged, brown and resin-free.

-The douglas mature early, around 8 years old.
-At over 30 years old it bears much fruit annually.
-It is a fast-growing species, after 8 years growth is sustained and vigorous.
-It typically lives to 600-700 years, but there are specimens that have exceeded 1000 years.
+Douglas-fir matures early, around 8 years.
+At over 30 years of age it bears much fruit annually.
+It is a fast growing species, after 8 years growth is sustained and vigorous.
+It typically lives up to 600-700 years, but there are specimens that have exceeded 1000 years.

 Douglas fir

-In cross-section you can see the difference between albumen and heartwood.
-The sapwood is thin, yellowish-white, and the heartwood is light brown with orange-red hues.
-The colour is darker the more mature the tree.
-Annual rings are clearly visible due to the difference in colour between late and early wood and the abrupt transition between them.
-This difference in colour makes the wood appear striped in radial cuts and spectacular in tangential cuts.
+The cross-section shows the difference between the albumen and the heartwood.
+The sapwood is thin, yellowish-white, and the heartwood is light brown with reddish-orange tinges.
+The darker the color the more mature the tree.
+Annual rings are clearly visible due to the difference in color between the late and early wood and the sudden transition between them.
+This color difference causes the wood to appear striped in radial cuts and spectacular in tangential cuts.

-The fibre is straight, sometimes slightly wavy.
-The texture is medium to coarse, with moderate natural lustre.
+The fiber is straight, sometimes slightly wavy.
+Texture is medium to coarse with moderate natural gloss.
 Resiniferous channels are small to medium, unevenly distributed, solitary or in groups.
-The tracheids are medium to large in diameter.
-As in all softwoods, there are no pores.
-Wood from European Douglas fir has a lower resin content than American Douglas fir.
+Tracheids are medium to large in diameter.
+As in any resinous wood, there are no pores.
+European Douglas-fir has a lower resin content than American Douglas-fir.

-Douglas fir density is between 510 and 540 kg/m³, depending on origin.
-It dries well, without large dimensional variations and without significant cracking.
-It is very resistant to compression, tensile and bending and is considered the strongest conifer.
+The density of Douglas fir is between 510 and 540 kg/m³, depending on the origin.
+It dries well, without large dimensional variations and without major cracking.
+It is very resistant to compression, tension and bending and is considered the most resistant conifer.
 It has medium resistance to decay but low resistance to insect attack.
-It works well, but it shreds tools faster than other species and can sometimes load them with resin.
-It glues fairly well, stains, oils and varnishes/paints without problems.
+It works well, but will chop tools faster than other species and can sometimes load them with resin.
+It glues fairly well, colors, oils and varnishes/paints without problems.

-When processed, it gives off a specific, resinous, slightly citric smell.
+When processed, it gives off a distinctive, resinous, slightly citrusy odor.

 Douglas fir